madnuttah/unbound-docker-stats/README.md

 Zabbix should display values in `Latest Data` after a little while and you can now begin to configure your Grafana panels or Zabbix graphs as you like.

-If you run in trouble, please verify that the permissions are correct, otherwise fix them accordingly.
-You can always access the running image with `sudo docker exec -ti CONTAINERNAME /bin/sh`.

-I guess there are many things to optimize or to make better, there are no graphs or such for example.
-It's working for me and if you like to contribute, you're most welcome.
+I guess there are many things to optimize or to make better, there are no graphs or such for Zabbix or completed panels for Grafana for example.
+If you like to contribute, you're most welcome.

-**This was tested only with Zabbix 6.4 using the madnuttah/unbound docker image.**
+**This was tested only with Zabbix 6.4 using [`madnuttah/unbound-docker`](https://github.com/madnuttah/unbound-docker).**